Pedram-Mirelmi/CRDT-Study/README.md

 $ mix test test/general_cases_test.exs
 ```

+**Make sure you create the target output directory named `metrics` in the root directory of the repo**

 This might take some time depending on your chosen parameters and the number of resulted simulations.

 You can create custome topologies by adding tuples to the literal list returned by `topology_cases` function in this format: